aldur/aldur.github.io/_posts/2024-10-29-aldur-blog.md

 ---
-layout: post
 title: "Migrating to aldur.blog"
-categories: [articles]
+modified_date: 2025-06-20
 excerpt: >
-  How I migrated this blog to its own domain and made it transparent for readers.
+  Transparently migrating this blog to its own domain.
 ---

 As a small reward for managing to write a bit more lately, I decided to set up a